MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/licensing.md

 The total quota utilized is based on the number of items stored in the index.
 The frequency of updates or changes to an item does not affect the quota calculation.

-### Index quota for enterprise users
+### Index quota for Microsoft 365 enterprise users

-All eligible enterprise customers with one of the following licenses are entitled to 50 million items of index quota.
+All eligible Microsoft 365 enterprise customers with one of the following licenses are entitled to 50 million items of index quota.
 This quota contributes to your organization’s allocation for ingesting content through Microsoft Graph connectors.

 |License name|
 |:---|